Report Writer Overview

 To make it clear what is normal text vs. a field, you may want to turn on the Field Shading option in Word.
 This will not affect printouts.
 It only changes how the document looks while you are viewing it.
 Instructions can be found at Enabling Field Shading.
 You will only need to do this once per computer, at least as long as Office remains installed.

-1. Click on the Narrative1-Word Ribbon.
+Click on the LightBox Word Ribbon.

-2. Click Merge Fields and Tables.
+Click Merge Fields and Tables.

-4. Click OK to begin merging the data.
+Click OK to begin merging the data.

 It will automatically search the data of your Excel file and begin updating all fields and tables in your Word file, as long as they have matching data in the Excel file.
-Once the process has completed, you will have an appraisal report file containing all of the data merged in from the N1-Excel file.
+Once the process has been completed, you will have an appraisal report file containing all of the data merged in from the Excel file.